 The Council Plan was originally adopted by the Council at its meeting in February 2021 following extensive member engagement in identifying service priorities and how best to monitor their achievement.
-It covers the period 2021-25 and is refreshed each year.
+It was most recently refreshed in February 2025.
 Performance has been monitored in a structured, timely and transparent way by the leadership team and by members in public in the Cabinet and through each scrutiny committee.